Diana: Closely Guarded Secret: Background and synopsis

-Wharfe, who was the Close protection officer for Diana for more than six years has claimed that Diana: Closely Guarded Secret was "redressing the balance" in response to criticism of Diana since her death.
+Wharfe, who was the Close protection officer for Diana for more than six years, has claimed that Diana: Closely Guarded Secret was "redressing the balance", in response to criticism of Diana since her death.
 The book contains numerous revelations concerning Diana's personal life, including intimate details about her relationship with Oliver Hoare, a married man, with whom Wharfe claims she fell "completely in love".
-It recounts several other incidents such as her disappearance during a 1992 cruise in the Mediterranean, a last-ditch attempt to save her marriage, after she suspected Charles, Prince of Wales had been engaging in lengthy telephone calls to Camilla Parker Bowles during the cruise.
-After fears Diana had jumped overboard Wharfe wrote he eventually discovered her crouching beneath the canvas cover of a lifeboat, sobbing.
+It recounts several other incidents, such as her disappearance during a 1992 cruise in the Mediterranean - a last-ditch attempt to save her marriage - when she suspected Charles, Prince of Wales had been engaging in lengthy telephone calls to Camilla Parker Bowles during the cruise.
+After fears Diana had jumped overboard, Wharfe wrote he eventually discovered her crouching beneath the canvas cover of a lifeboat, sobbing.

 Reception

 Despite his book becoming a bestseller in several countries, Wharfe was accused of "betrayal" and criticised for alleged inaccuracies and embellishments.
-Sir John Stevens, then Commissioner of the Metropolitan Police responded that "We are appalled by the revelations of this former protection officer.
+Sir John Stevens, then Commissioner of the Metropolitan Police, responded that "We are appalled by the revelations of this former protection officer.
 It would appear that he has breached the unwritten code of confidence between police officers and the people that they protect."
 Several former colleagues of Wharfe disputed the accuracy of certain passages in the book.